mobilecoinfoundation/mcips/text/0045-reserved-token-ids.md

 # Motivation
 [motivation]: #motivation

 We will need to allocate token IDs for development and testing purposes on our various networks.
-We also wish to ensure a given token ID is unique for an underlying asset across our networks: development and test network(s) (e.g. alphanet, testnet, etc.), and our main network (i.e. MainNet).
+We also wish to ensure a given token ID is unique for an underlying asset across our networks: development and test network(s) (e.g. AlphaNet, TestNet, etc.), and our main network (i.e. MainNet).

 It is also critically important that a given token ID not be re-used within a network, because (presumably) the new token is not a direct successor token to the previously existing token, and it is not considered reasonable to expect the original token to be completely burned via transaction to the verifiable burn address.
 If a holder of a particular token loses their private key, then the contents of their account cannot be verifiably burned.